kdeldycke/kevin-deldycke-blog/content/posts/lotus-notes-rich-text-mime-conversion-error.md

   5. Finally, save mail modifications in Notes and you'll be able to move the mail without the conversion error.

 This is really dirty, and isn't bearable past a few mails.
 But that's the only solution I found so far.
-Of course if you have a superior/automated way to address this lame bug, I'll be happy to hear that ! :)
+Of course if you have a superior/automated way to address this lame bug, I'll be happy to hear that! :)

 ## Update (Dec.
 2010)